open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ## 2.5 MCU configurations for public access {#Conferencesection2_4}

-Open-WebRTC-Toolkit server provides the following settings in configuration files to configure the network interfaces for public access.
+Open WebRTC Toolkit server provides the following settings in configuration files to configure the network interfaces for public access.

  **Table 2-7.
 Configuration Items for Public Access** Configuration Item|Location|Usage